arenaxr/arena-unity/README.md

 1. Use Nuget manager to install: https://www.nuget.org/packages/Google.Apis.Oauth2.v2
 1. Unity doesn't load the platform builds of the Paho MQTT .NET (https://github.com/eclipse/paho.mqtt.m2mqtt) package (https://www.nuget.org/packages/M2Mqtt) yet so we're rolling our own for now.
 1. Copy the modified M2MqttUnity/Assets/M2Mqtt project (based on https://github.com/gpvigano/M2MqttUnity) from this repo to the project's Assets folder.

-## Proposed TODO List:
-- Add a smooth disconnect/logout experience
-- Expand the object properties that can be synchronized between Unity-ARENA